0x1eef/io-line.rb/README.md

 The following example counts from 1 up to 100.
-The number from the previous iteration is replaced with a number from the current iteration, and the same line is reused until the iteration is complete.
+The number from the previous iteration is replaced with a number from the current iteration, and the same line is reused until the iteration is completed.
 It is possible to end the current line, and move onto the next line with the `IO::Line#end` method.

  ```ruby